Cast: Holly Thomas Cerney, John Gray, John Stokvis, John Kahara, Beata Pilch, and Tiffany Joy Ross.

 Horses at the Window

-In concert with the Romanian Cultural Institut in New York and the French Cultural Services in Chicago, Trap Door Theatre is proud to present Matei Visniec’s Horses at the Window.
+Trap Door Theatre proudly presented Matei Visniec’s Horses at the Window.
 Horses at the Window is a penetrating, playful examination of the women who wait patiently at home for their fighting men.
 A mother, daughter and wife say goodbye to their men, when a messenger appears with flowers, compliments and death portents.
 A charming treacherous guide, the Messenger’s seductive infiltration into their lives is an allegory for the quiet way the idea of war can become commonplace in society.

-Critically acclaimed Romanian guest director; Radu Alexandru-Nica is well known for his attention to the “new realism” a movement dedicated to finding truth in a playwright’s text, no matter how absurd.
-A native of Sibiu, Alexandru-Nica graduated from the Gh Lazãr, The National College of Sibiu in 1998 and studied Theater at the Ludwig Maximiliams University.
+Radu-Alexandru Nica, a critically acclaimed Romanian guest director, is well known for his attention to the “new realism” a movement dedicated to finding truth in a playwright’s text, no matter how absurd.
+A native of Sibiu, Radu-Alexandru Nica graduated from the Gh Lazãr, The National College of Sibiu in 1998 and studied Theater at the Ludwig Maximiliams University.
 He received his PHD in directing from University Lucian Blaga in Sibiu.
 He has assistant directed for Andrei Serban and Silviu Purcarete, two of the greatest Romanian theatre directors.
-Alexandru-Nica is the resident director of the National Theatre in Sibiu.
+Radu-Alexandru Nica is the resident director of the National Theatre in Sibiu.